bbauska/W3Cx-5of5/README.md

 these five cases.
-Doing this, we will print &quot;Week Day&hellip;&quot; only if the day has a value of 0, 1, 2, 3 or 4, and we will print &quot;Week end!&quot; if it has a value of 5 or 6.
+Doing this, we will print &quot;Week Day&hellip;&quot; only if the day has a value of 0, 1, 2, 3 or 4, and we will print &quot;Week end!&quot; if it has a value of 5 or 6.</p>

-Be careful because I saw this error a lot of time with beginners: you must use &quot;case&quot; only with a value after it, not an expression!
+<p>Be careful because I saw this error a lot of time with beginners: you
+must use &quot;case&quot; only with a value after it, not an expression!
 This thing here case &quot;day greater or equal than 0&quot; or &quot;day less than 4&quot; is not valid.
 You cannot use an expression here, after the case.
 This is not going to work.
 Avoid!
-This&hellip; error!
+This&hellip; error!</p>

-And finally, there is a better solution to the problem I've illustrated.
+<p>And finally, there is a better solution to the problem I've illustrated.
 It&apos;s not to use any if or any switch&hellip;but use an array!
 If we&apos;ve got an array that contains all the string values for the days of the week, we can just do a console.log&hellip; daysOfTheWeek&hellip; brackets, and use the day as an index.
-And this works too and it&apos;s only two lines of code.
+And this works too and it&apos;s only two lines of code.</p>

 <h4>Example from the video</h4>

 <h6><a href="https://codepen.io/w3devcampus/pen/jmoJRZ" target="_blank" rel="noopener noreferrer">CodePen example from the video</a></h6>

-JavaScript source code is a set of statements.
-There are a couple of different statement types.
-We have already seen one of them, the variable statement:
+<p>JavaScript source code is a set of statements.
+There are a couple of
+different statement types.
+We have already seen one of them, the variable statement:</p>

 <pre>1.  var myVar = 'hello ' + 'world';</pre>